mirumee/ariadne-website/website/versioned_docs/version-0.16/modularization.md

 # Load schema from file...
 type_defs = load_schema_from_path("/path/to/schema.graphql")

-# ...or construct schema from all *.graphql/*.graphqls/*.gql files in directory
+# ...or construct schema from all *.graphql, *.graphqls/ and .gql files in directory
 type_defs = load_schema_from_path("/path/to/schema/")

 # Build an executable schema